KatherineMichel/church-website-and-marketing-on-a-budget/web_development_primer.md

 ![](web-dev-primer/catch-everest-template-files-css.png)

-The CSS could also be found by opening an online [Catch Everest demo](http://wp-themes.com/catch-everest/?TB_iframe=true&width=600&height=400) in the browser, right clicking and choosing "View page source," then looking through the "head" section of the source for a linkn to a CSS file that can be accessed online.
+The CSS could also be found by opening an online [Catch Everest demo](http://wp-themes.com/catch-everest/?TB_iframe=true&width=600&height=400) in the browser, right clicking and choosing "View page source," then looking through the "head" section of the source for a link to a CSS file that can be accessed online.

 ![](web-dev-primer/catch-everest-theme-css-head.png)